qmetry/qaf/pages/latest/locator_repository.md

 QMetry Automation Framework provides concept called **“Locator Repository”** which can be used to abstract your element locator outside the code.
 Moreover, you can have separate locator repositories per environment/platform and you can configure at runtime to load environment specific locator repository.

 ## Creating Locator repository
-You can create Locator repository with property file with extension ‘. property’ or ‘.loc’.
-In repository you can provide key-value pair of locator-key and locator-value.
-While developing test assets insted of providing locator you can use the locator-key. to Provide locator value refer [how to locating element](locating_elements.html)
+You can create Locator repository with property file having extension ‘. property’ or ‘.loc’.
+In repository provide key-value pair of **locator-key** and **locator-value**.
+While developing test assets insted of providing locator you can use the **locator-key**.
+To provide locator-value refer [how to locating element](locating_elements.html).

-## Usage

 **loginscreen.loc**